parulbhatnagar/UrbanSenseAIPoC/README.md

     The terminal will show you a "Local" address, typically `http://localhost:3000`.
 Open this URL in your web browser.
 The app should now be running.

 5.  **Set the API Key:**
-    On the first launch, the app will prompt you to enter your Google Gemini API key.
-Paste your key into the modal to enable the app's features.
+    On the first launch, a modal will prompt you to enter your Google Gemini API key.
+Paste your key to enable the app's features.

 ---